JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_08.md

 **Now** is the time to be able to show the world the unparalleled teachings of our beloved Creator and Master.
 These teachings can fill the current existential void and give meaning to our lives.
 Readers of _The Urantia Book_ have fertile ground around us, like new sowers, in the image of that ancient parable that Jesus of Nazareth told about a boat.
 And like that sower, we will have obstacles and problems, but it does not matter, because as Thomas said in his interpretation of that story, we do not have control over all things:

 Jesus nodded, and Thomas said, “Brethren, I do not wish to prolong this discussion, but if you wish, I will tell you that I think this parable was told to teach us a great truth.
-And that is, no matter how hard we strive to execute our divine mission effectively and faithfully, the success of our teaching of the gospel of the kingdom will vary greatly, and that all these differences in outcome will be a direct consequence of the conditions inherent in the circumstances of our ministry, conditions over which we have little or no control.”
-[UB 151:2.6](/en/The_Urantia_Book/151#p2_6)
+And that is, no matter how hard we strive to execute our divine mission effectively and faithfully, the success of our teaching of the gospel of the kingdom will vary greatly, and that all these differences in outcome will be a direct consequence of the conditions inherent in the circumstances of our ministry, conditions over which we have little or no control.” <a id="a140_544"></a>[UB 151:2.6](/en/The_Urantia_Book/151#p2_6)

 <br style="clear:both;"/>